mre/navo-docs/docs/tutorials/dc-motor-pid-control.markdown

 From the image above, we have the Process which emits a Process Value (PV), the PID Contoller to which we give a Setpoint value (SP), the sensors that measure the actual Process Value (PV) which is then fed back into the PID controller, thus forming a closed loop.
 It can also be seen that the Process is also affected by external disturbances which makes it deviate from the Setpoint (SP).
 The PID controller's job is to account for these external disturnances and make the Process Value (PV) match the Setpoint (SP).
 For our case here where we want to do DC Motor speed control, we have something called a closed-loop controller, where we tell the controller how fast we want the motor to run.
 We call this the set point.
 The controller then measures the actual speed of the motor and calculates the difference between the actual speed and the set point which is called the error.
 The controller then adjusts the voltage to the motor to reduce the error which in turn makes the Motor run at the set point we gave it originally.

 If the SP and the PV are the same – then there is no other thing in this world that is going to be much happy than our PID controller.
-It doesn’t have to do anything, it will set its output to zero, but in reality this is never going to be the case.
+It doesn’t have to do anything, it will set its output (the CV value from the image above) to zero, but in reality this is never going to be the case.
 So let us discuss further to understand the basics behind the PID controller.

 We first need to understand what each of the term in the PID controller represent.
 The image below throws a bit of clarity on how each of the terms (Proportional, Integral & the Derivative) combine to get a smooth target output.